fanconic/dna_splice_site_prediction/README.md

 - `train_spliceAI.py`: train SpliceAI80 and SpliceAI400
 - `predict_spliceAI.py`: create predictions with SpliceAI80 and SpliceAI400
 - `settings.py`: Settings for paths, hyperparameters and variables (choose here 'humans' or 'celegans' sequences)
+- `run.sh`: Script to train and predict the traditional models on Leonhard
-- `run.sh`: Script to train the SpliceAI on Leonhard
+- `run_spliceAI.sh`: Script to train and predict the SpliceAI on Leonhard

 ### Repository Structure